-Take a look at these cybersecurity holidays that highlight important ways to stay safe.
-And remember to mark them on your calendar!
+Take a look at these cybersecurity holidays that highlight important ways to stay safe, and remember to mark them on your calendar!

-The National Cybersecurity Alliance organizes ‘Data Privacy Day’ to empower individuals and encourage businesses to respect privacy, safeguard data, and enable trust.
+The National Cybersecurity Alliance organizes Data Privacy Week to empower individuals and encourage businesses to respect privacy, safeguard data, and enable trust.
 Individuals and organizations of all sizes are invited to become Privacy Day Champions by getting involved in the day’s activities and sharing the message across social media.

 However, the focus on respecting privacy, safeguarding data, and enabling trust, shouldn't really be a once-a-year event.
-This is why the Bitwarden password manager has been developed to empower individuals to take responsibility for online security the year-round with tools such as Personal Vaults, end-to-end encryption, and secure text and file sharing.
+This is why the Bitwarden password manager has been developed to empower individuals to take responsibility for online security all year-round with tools such as Personal Vaults, end-to-end encryption, and secure text and file sharing.

-Safer Internet Day focuses on making the Internet a safer place for children by teaching them about online security.
+Safer Internet Day focuses on making the internet a safer place for children by teaching them about online security.
 It’s never too early to learn online security best practices and some of the topics covered include phishing, sharing information, and recognizing warning signs.
 Their password advice includes:

 For a strong password, national guidance recommends using three random words (e.g., bottlegaragepylons): Consider paying for your child to access a password manager.
 Encourage them to have a separate password for their email account.
 Ensure the whole family uses two-factor authentication where possible.”

 World Backup Day encourages people around the world to learn about the increasing role of data and the importance of regular backups.
 Many people are still working from home because of the pandemic and are without the regular backups and network connection that an on-premises business would have.
 This makes it even more critical than ever to protect data by backing it up regularly.